 Check out Russ Erikson Bandcamp above and be on the look out for new music from the up-and-comer.

-I spent two months in Turkey last summer.
-I might have more to say about it later, but I just want to share some pictures I took of one of the most beautiful places I’ve ever seen: Bodrum (Yalikavak), Turkey.
+Last year, I spent the summer in Turkey.
+I just want to share some pictures I took of one of the most beautiful places I’ve ever seen: Bodrum (Yalikavak), Turkey.

 It is all white-washed houses, bright pink and purple begonvil flowers growing.
 The Aegean Sea contrasts against the rocky terrain surrounding it.
 It feels small.
 It feels unreal.
 Here’s my proof that it is.